Skip to main content

 Spoke1216m972 Mi10Gi

-• curl or wget to download the Helm chart values file.
+• curl or wget to download the Helm values file.

-• A text editor, such as vi, to edit the Helm chart values file.
+• A text editor, such as vi, to edit the Helm values file.

 • kubectl version >= 1.31.0.

-• Your hub cluster requires the Kubernetes API server to trust Dex as an identity provider.
-Dex is deployed as a part of the PaletteAI installation.
-The requirement to configure the hub cluster's Kubernetes API server to trust Dex is only applicable to the Hub cluster and not the spoke clusters.
-To learn more about configuring the Kubernetes API server to trust Dex, refer to our Configure Kubernetes API Server to Trust OIDC Provider guide.
+• Configure the hub cluster Kubernetes API server to trust Dex as an identity provider.
+PaletteAI deploys Dex as part of the installation.
+This requirement applies only to the hub cluster, not to spoke clusters.
+For details, refer to Configure Kubernetes API Server to Trust OpenID Connect (OIDC) Provider.

 Enablement